picking up a poisonous snake by the wrong end."

 Yet, like the Bee Gees once proclaimed: "It's only words and words are all I have, " -- at least that is the case as I sit here at the keyboard.
 Although it's always difficult to express something about a reality that flows through infinite dimensions in simple two dimensional terms, here's my humble effort:

 What Is and What Is Not are not two.
-They are the warp and weft of the Sacred Tapestry that we are collectively weaving in every moment.
-You can't have One without the Other.
+Form and Emptiness are inseparable.
+They are the warp and weft of the Sacred Tapestry that we are collectively weaving and being woven by in every moment.
+In the world of concepts, you can't have One without the Other.
+Beyond concepts, there is only Reality.

-The more we melt away the hard-headed clinging to strong opinions about what we think is true at any one moment, the more we melt away the hardness of heart that we've developed in a misguided attempt to protect ourselves from working with Life as it is, the easier it gets to appreciate the inherent joy and wonder that is ringing silently in the midst of each moment.
+The more we melt away the hard-headed clinging to strong opinions about what we think is true at any one moment, the more we melt away the hardness of heart that we've developed in a misguided attempt to protect ourselves from the sometimes gnarly edges of Life as it is, the easier it gets to appreciate the inherent joy and wonder that is ringing silently in the midst of each moment.

 This operates on every level imaginable.